 To support the provision of high speed mobile broadband services using LTE technology, the 2011 SMF proposed that the Commission should grant additional spectrum to service providers.
-Hence, on August 23, 2016, the Commission awarded CCT, Digicel and Flow spectrum in the 700 MHz, 1900 MHz and AWS-1 (2100 MHz / 1700 MHz) bands, following the conclusion of its 'Spectrum Award 2016' process.
+Hence, on August 23, 2016, the Commission awarded

+CCT, Digicel and Flow spectrum in the 700 MHz, 1900 MHz and AWS-1 (2100 MHz / 1700 MHz) bands, following the conclusion of its 'Spectrum Award 2016' process.

-As part of its review of the 2011 SMF, the Commission has taken this spectrum award into account and has considered its impact thereof on current spectrum holdings, the incremental need for the release of further spectrum, the required level of any spectrum caps, and so on.
+In developing this SMF, the Commission has taken this spectrum award into account and has considered its impact thereof on current spectrum holdings, the incremental need for the release of further spectrum, the required level of any spectrum caps, and so on.